-This year’s annual Analog Gift Guide for Attorneys Who Analog has taken the concept of analog onto a new path to offer you, our discerning readers, a collection of small-batch, hard-to-find, mostly unknown, rather extraordinary and award-winning American whiskies.
+This Analog Attorney Gift Guide for Attorneys Who Analog takes the concept of analog onto a new path to offer you, our discerning readers, a collection of small-batch, hard-to-find, mostly unknown, rather extraordinary and award-winning American whiskies.

 I know what you’re wondering: Where are the pencils?
 Where are the Post-it notes?
 I assure you, I swear, there is nothing more analog than creating a truly brilliant bottle of whiskey, bourbon or rye.
 It is a craft that can only be wrought by hand, slowly, over time, resulting in a product where every bottle is unique.
 Like a signature.

 Because the American Whiskey Renaissance Is Real and Ongoing